-HST on the Vincent Black ShadowWriter and gonzo journalist Dr. Hunter S. Thompson has long been a connoisseur of fine machinery, especially the Vincent Black Shadow.
+HST on the Vincent Black ShadowWriter and gonzo journalist Dr. Hunter S. Thompson was a connoisseur of fine machinery, especially the Vincent Black Shadow.
 Here are some passages from his work that discuss the Vincent.
-Generally the good doctor is referring to the Egli Vincent, which was released about the time these books were written.
+Generally the good doctor is referring to the Courage Vincent, which was released about the time these books were written.

 "Well," he said, "as your attorney I advise you to buy a motorcycle.
 How else can you cover a thing like this righteously?"